-The music curriculum here at Thaxted has been developed by the music leader, Mrs Mayes, who is a music specialist.
+The music curriculum here at Thaxted has been developed by the music leader, Mrs Marshall, who is a music specialist.
 It is based on the National Curriculum and focusses on:

 -providing students with a rich exploration into a range of genres